We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Depo-Provera shot is another form of hormonal birth control.
 Instead of self-administering it like you would with the pill or patch, your doctor will inject the medication into your arm or buttock.

-It must be administered once every 3 months to remain effective.
+This medication must be administered once every 3 months to remain effective.

 Hormonal intrauterine device (IUD)